Can Chickens Eat Bell Peppers and Their Seeds

 Monitor your flock anytime you share produce with seeds, and remove leftovers promptly.
 Portion control is crucial.
 No need to be as reckless as I was on that colorful fajita fail day!

-See also Can Baby Chickens Thrive on Game Bird Starter Feed?
+See also Tiny Beaks & Bread: Can Baby Chickens Safely Snack on Bread?

 I hope my peppery poultry tale gave you a good laugh…and maybe some helpful advice too on feeding those feathered flocks!